What Is a Utilization Review Nurse?

 Utilization Review Nurse Salary

-The average utilization review nurse salary in the U.S. is $89,200 per year.
-However, these nurses can make between $79,300 and $98,500 per year.
-Keep in mind that these rates can vary based on location, years of experience, and the specific facility.
+The average utilization review nurse salary in the U.S. is $90,700 per year.
+Keep in mind that this rate can vary based on location, years of experience, and the specific facility.
+Check out the latest utilization review nurse jobs to see what you could earn in your area.

 Is Becoming a Utilization Review Nurse Right for You?